-► PHOTOGRAPHY
+► PHOTOGRAPHY: ART CREATIVE PRACTICE

-Photography is designed as a direct pathway to the VCE Art Creative Practice course.
-Students follow the creative process to develop and refine the production of photography based artworks.
+Photography: Art Creative Practice is designed as a direct pathway to the VCE Art Creative Practice course.
+Students follow the creative practice process to develop and refine the production of photography based artworks.
 Students develop their photographic skills using both analogue and digital photographic mediums, experimenting with camera, lighting and editing techniques to communicate personal ideas and meaning.